 Factors That Go Into A Business Valuation

 Getting a ballpark value by using the business valuation calculator above will be useful to buyers, sellers, brokers, and other parties who need a quick estimate.
 However, you may want a more detailed analysis of what your business is worth, instead of just a thumb in the air estimate.
 In order to get that you’ll have to find a professional, which often can cost tens of thousands of dollars.

-Digital Exits, a business broker focused on businesses with net cash flow of $100K – $3 million, offers a free business valuation.
+Business Exits, a business broker focused on businesses with net cash flow of $100K – $3 million, offers a free business valuation.
 The valuation has three easy steps, can be completed quickly, and will take a significant amount of more information into account than most business valuation calculators.
 The factors they take into account when assessing your business include: